anoopsarkar/compilers-class/index.md

 Calendar
 : [Subscribe](https://courses.cs.sfu.ca/calendar/0261d2fe6030dc6570c3073ca9dd1a93/anoop)
-: Subscribe to this URL in your calendaring app, instead of saving the file and adding it manually.
+: Subscribe to this URL in your calendaring app instead of saving the file and adding it manually.

 Textbook
 : No required textbook.
 Online readings provided in Syllabus.